Skip to main content

 We go far beyond the basic total testosterone check.

 • Free testosterone and SHBG.
-To see what is actually biologically available.
+To see what is biologically available.

 • Estradiol (E2) and progesterone.
-The delicate balance.
+The delicate balance, drawn on Day 21 for women who still cycle.

 • Prolactin and DHEA-S. Stress and adrenal markers.